 Well, as things turned out, Max never had to navigate from Pole to South America, but with all those solo flying records one would think he had learned something about flying.
 One of the Pole crew asked Max what he used for a map, and he pulled out a small world globe that he carried in the aircraft.
 He later said that he had trouble with his navigational gear because of the cold, and "could not get navigational bearings at times, because cloud covered all features except for the mountain peaks" (hmmm, what mountain peaks are near Pole?)
 At one point he was unsure of his course for 2 hours.
 In any case, he made it to Pole on 19 January 1970 after the 5-1/2 hour flight from McMurdo, twelve hours before the Flying Vikings show up in their Cessna (photo at left from Bob Hutt; Max's plane is the one in the background).
 The Norwegians went back to McMurdo in a few hours, but Max stayed at Pole preparing for the next difficult leg to South America.
 What happened next?

 Here Max is at Pole.
 Yes, he's singing.
 Not exactly wearing ECW, wonder how his voice is holding up.
 What was he singing?
-I don't know, but here's a video of the title song "Let's Fly" and several of his other songs are available from maxconrad.com.
+I don't know, but here's a video of the title song "Let's Fly" from that album, which is still out there on used record sites.

 At left is an enlargement of the cabin window, and at right is another, more readable version of what is in the window--a sonnet which he developed during his long hours aloft.
 This original image is no longer on the Max Conrad website, but Max's May 1979 obituary in The Avion (Emery Riddle Aeronautical University) also depicts a sonnet image.
 Fortunately the Good Lord smiled upon Max later in the day, as he escaped injury in the mishap.